Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

    Triggers: ● certbot.service
 ```

 21. To test the renewal process, you can do a dry run with certbot.
 ```sh
 sudo certbot renew --dry-run
 ```

 22. If you see no errors, you’re all set.
 When necessary, Certbot will renew your certificates and reload Nginx to pick up the changes.
-If the automated renewal process ever fails, Let’s Encrypt will send a message to the email you specified, warning you when your certificate is about to expire.
+If the automated renewal process ever fails, "Let’s Encrypt" will send a message to the email you specified, warning you when your certificate is about to expire.
 ```
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Congratulations, all simulated renewals succeeded: